ankitagupta12/brace-comb/README.md

 # BraceComb

-Brace comb - a small bit of wax built between two combs or frames to fasten them together.
+Brace Comb is a small bit of wax built between two combs or frames to fasten them together.
 Brace comb is also built between a comb and adjacent wood, or between two wooden parts such as top bars.

-Allows setting dependency logic between jobs, and setting rules to resolve the dependencies
+Allows setting dependency logic between entities, and declaring resolution methods and callbacks to resolve dependencies.

 ## Installation